gribacode/js-how-to-programming/src/structs.md

 // queueArray = [8]
 ```

-**Stacks** are linear data structures, they follow Last In Firs Out pattern.
+**Stacks** are linear data structures, they follow Last In First Out pattern.
 In short: LIFO - last in, first out

 ![lifo](./assets/lifo.png)